 Wellness Focus: Support the kidneys

 In TCM, the kidneys store “essence,” a vital substance associated with growth, metabolism, and longevity.
-Entering the 50s—especially during and after menopause—this reserve naturally declines.
+In one’s 50s—especially during and after menopause—this reserve naturally declines.

-- Cutting back on excess sugar and salt
+- Cut back on excess sugar and salt

-- Incorporating naturally dark foods (black sesame, black beans, mulberries)
+- Incorporate naturally dark foods (black sesame, black beans, mulberries)

 These foods are traditionally believed to nourish the kidneys and support energy, bone strength, and overall vitality.